'It's A Wonderful Life!'

 The script comes with a 60 page appendix: How to Produce 'Wonderful Life' as a Radio-on-Stage Show, detailing everything from thematic approaches to the material, to casting monologues, a sound effects cookbook, pre-recorded track listings, audio gear resources, right down to instructions for “working” a microphone.
 Additionally, there’s a history of how radio-on-stage shows were produced in the Golden Age of 1940s radio and how you can blend the various styles to fit your troupe's resources and likings.

-The performance royalty is based upon the venue (school, stage, recording, or broadcast) and the number of performances/broadcasts.
-Contact me at and tell me about your intended production.
+The performance royalty I charge is based upon the venue (school, stage, recording, or broadcast) and the number of performances/broadcasts.
+For a quote, contact me at and tell me about your intended production.

 TO ORDER: Contact me at and tell me which version of the script you are interested in--the 100-minute or 60-minute version.
 Also tell me about your intended production (venue size, seating capacity, ticket prices, how many performances, etc.) I deliver the script (and optional sheet music score) via e-mail as a PDF file, and the pre-recorded music cues and pre-recorded sound effects tracks can be downloaded as MP3 files.
-The live sound effects (bells, plates, footsteps, etc.) are up to you to assemble, but my script has a "cookbook" section explaining how to make each sound using items you can find in your town.
+The live sound effects (bells, plates, footsteps, etc.) are up to you to assemble, but my script has a "cookbook" section explaining how to make each sound using items you can find locally or on-line.

-As an experienced theater pro, I understand that sometimes changes need to be made to fit a troupe's resources--and cast makeup.
+As an experienced theater professional, I understand that sometimes changes need to be made to fit a troupe's resources--and cast make-up.
 Unlike other playwrights, I allow you to skip or alter scenes, change the gender of characters, and fit the script to your troupe.
 I can even send you a list of recommended cuts if you need to shorten the show.
 Also, I allow you to make as many photocopies of the script as you need for cast and crew--at no additional fee.